 The process of choosing the “right” school can be made a lot simpler if students realize these three things.

-College is the Greatest Invention Ever!
+Immutable Fact About College #1: College Is the Greatest Invention Ever!

 But parents try to navigate that murky path in order to inspire and incentivize their kids each and every year during the angst-filled college admissions process.

-As Neill explains, college is a place where you are taught things by people whose lives are dedicated to each one of those subjects, They are schools designed with students in mind in order to create opportunities across the board that allow all students to go out and take risks in a safe and managed way and expand their horizons so that they can grow academically, intellectually, and emotionally.
+As Neill explains, “College is a place where you are taught things by people whose lives are dedicated to each one of those subjects, They are schools designed with students in mind in order to create opportunities across the board that allow all students to go out and take risks in a safe and managed way and expand their horizons so that they can grow academically, intellectually, and emotionally.
 And for those who live at school…why, it’s four years of living amongst friends (both platonic and potentially romantic), and you’re living on your own, without your parents!
-Who can argue about that not being a huge win?
+Who can argue about that not being a huge win?”

-The World According to Neill:
+The World According to Neill